2nd Generation Wood Heat Controller

 The other consideration when picking a thermocouple is probe construction.
 There are three types of thermocouple probes: bare junction, grounded junction, and ungrounded junction.
 For our purposes ungrounded junction is best.
 The probe shell completely surrounds the thermocouple junction and insulates it from the probe shell.
 This eliminates measurement problems due to stray voltages and protects it from combustion byproducts.
 The stove is grounded by virtue of the copper plumbing used to connect the heat exchanger.
 This provides a static discharge path protecting thermocouple electronics.
 The shell slows down response time a little but that is of no concern in our application.

 EGT thermocouple probes go for about $25.
 The probe I purchased is bent in 90 degrees and has a compression fitting designed to screw into a female 1/8” NPT (national pipe thread).
 The sheet metal flue is too thin to thread directly so I drilled a hole and used a nut to secure it.
-This is simply a method to keep the probe from becoming dislodged; it does not have to be gas tight.
+This is a simple a method to keep the probe from becoming dislodged; it does not have to be gas tight.

 There are numerous low cost PID (proportional integral derivative) temperature controllers on the market.
 I picked a MYPIN TA4-RNR that goes for about $30 on eBay.
 The unit displays flue and set point temperature.
 Controller interface is via two relay outputs, one is closed when temperature is too low (heating mode) the other at high temperature alarm.
 I chose relay outputs to isolate the controller from the rest of the circuitry.
 Having two outputs allowed me to program a high and low temperature threshold to drive a tri-color LED.
 Blue indicates too cold, green OK, and red too hot.
 An audible alarm is trigged if temperate becomes excessive.
-PID functionality is not used.
-The controller is simply programmed for heating mode with fixed set-points for low and high temperature threshold.
+PID functionality is not used; the controller is simply programmed for heating mode with fixed set-points for low and high temperature threshold.

 Buttons at the bottom set operating parameters that are stored in non-volatile memory.